 Wake Forest scientists have developed a novel acellular animal vaccine for Bordetella that can efficiently elicit protective immune responses without the risk of subsequent infection by the vaccine strain and disease, as is the case with the present commercially available vaccines for Bordetella respiratory infections.

-Researchers at Wake Forest School of Medicine have developed an acellular B. bronchiseptica vaccine comprised of the immunogenic BcfA (Bordetella colonization factor A) protein, which with remarkable efficacy establishes protective immunity in vivo against Bordetella infections.
+Wake Forest scientists have developed an acellular Bordetella bronchiseptica vaccine comprised of the immunogenic BcfA (Bordetella colonization factor A) protein.
+This protein establishes protective immunity in vivo against Bordetella infections.
 Proof of concept has been established in an in vivo mouse model, and both passive and active immunization have been shown to induce complete protection from bordetellosis, greatly decreased bacterial burden, high antibody titers and markedly reduced pulmonary injury.

-- Vaccine does not contain whole-cell bacteria, which eliminates the risk of infection by vaccine strain in the host and subsequent disease or zoonosis.
+- This vaccine does not contain whole-cell bacteria, which eliminates the risk of infection by vaccine strain in the host and subsequent disease or zoonosis.

-- Vaccine is cost-effectively produced by using recombinant DNA techniques.
+- This vaccine is cost-effective; it is produced using recombinant DNA techniques.

-- Vaccine is highly potent and targets multiple animal species of B. bronchiseptica strains
+- This vaccine is highly potent and targets multiple animal species of Bordetella bronchiseptica strains.

-- BcfA protein can be incorporated into a multivalent vaccine, which gives prospects of obtaining greater efficacy and broader protection.
+- The BcfA protein can be incorporated into a multivalent vaccine, which may lead to greater efficacy and broader protection.

 - Vaccines for animal and human respiratory disease

 - Use of serum to prophylactically treat human and animal infections

 - Wake Forest scientists have identified and purified the protein and have shown that it is critical for colonization of the mouse trachea.